Animal welfare and rights in Switzerland: Animal law

 Concerns over animal welfare in Switzerland emerged in the mid-eighteenth century.
 Public vivisection was met with scattered disapproval when first performed in Swiss universities in the 1830s, but did not see organized opposition.
-In 1842, the Swiss canton of Schaffhausen enacted Switzerland's first law against animal cruelty, and in 1844, the first Swiss animal protection society–Tierschutzverein–was founded in Berne.
+In 1842, the Swiss canton of Schaffhausen enacted Switzerland's first law against animal cruelty, and in 1844, the first Swiss animal protection society–Tierschutzverein–was founded in Bern.
 By 1885, all Swiss cantons had legal regulations against animal cruelty, though many of these laws prohibited only public cruelty.
 In 1893, slaughtering without anesthesia was banned by referendum.

 In 1978, the Animal Welfare Act was approved by Swiss voters with 80% of the popular vote, and in 1992, Switzerland became the first country to constitutionally recognize animals, with a constitutional provision warranting the protection of "the dignity of the creature".

 In 2010, Swiss voters rejected a referendum which would appoint lawyers on the behalf of animals, with only 29.5% voting in favor of the measure.